mattduguid/pipeline-tag-build-release/README.md

 - workflow: build
   - build container and push to container registry
 - workflow: release
-  - release infrastructure as code terraform and pull container from container registry
+  - release infrastructure as code using terraform and pull container from container registry

 ## running